pkp/pkp-docs/admin-guide/en/getting-started.md

 mkdir ojs-files
 ```

-Start PHP's built-in server from the release package's root directory.
+If you are installing the application to a public web server, you must make sure that the file uploads directory, `ojs-files`, is **not inside the web root**.
+You should follow our [Deployment](./deploy) guide to install the application safely on a public web server.
+Otherwise, start the application by running PHP's built-in server from the release package's root directory.

 ```
 cd ojs-3.4.0